$\mathcal{N}=1$ Super Topological Recursion: Examples

 We investigate a relation between Airy structures and super Airy structures with vanishing polarization but with arbitrary choice of dilaton shift.
 This naturally leads us to the first two examples.

 To do so, let us first define a set of operators $\check L_{2n}$ by

 $\check L_{2n}$ are same as the first line of \eqref{L1} except the last term which is now $\hbar/8$ instead of $\hbar/4$.
-We then construct dilaton-shifted operators by taking conjugate as
+We then construct dilaton-shifted operators $\check L_{2n}^{\tau}$ by taking conjugate as

 We further define $\check H^2_i=\check L^{\tau}_{2i-\epsilon-1}$.
-It has already been shown in \cite{HAS} that a set $\mathcal{A}^{\tau}=\{H_i^1,\check H^2_i\}_{i>0}$ of differential operators forms an Airy structure with one component, and as a consequence, there is a unique partition function annihilated by those differential operators.
+Recall the definition of $H^1_i$ from \eqref{HJHJ}, then it is shown in \cite{HAS} that a set $\mathcal{A}^{\tau}=\{H_i^1,\check H^2_i\}_{i\in\mathbb{Z}_{>0}}$ of differential operators forms an Airy structure with one component, and as a consequence, there is a unique partition function annihilated by those differential operators.
 (See \cite{HAS} for the definition of Airy structure in general.
 Alternatively, it is sufficient for our purpose if one just drops all Grassmann variables in Definition~\ref{def:SAS} from consideration.)